Virasoro constraints on moduli of sheaves and vertex algebras: Vertex operator algebra

 \subsection{Lattice vertex (operator) algebras}

-We next describe a particular construction of a vertex operator algebra which we will be working with, called \textit{lattice vertex algebras}, while following closely \cite[Sections 3.5, 3.6 and 5.5]{Ka98}.
-The next theorem gives the outline of the main statements that we need while we expand on them in the rest of the section.
+We next describe a particular construction of a vertex operator algebra which we will be working with, called \textit{lattice vertex algebras}.
+The following theorem is a summary (and slight generalization, see footnote \ref{footnote: kac}) of the constructions and statements in \cite[Sections 3.5, 3.6 and 5.5]{Ka98}.
+In the rest of the section we will explain the construction in further detail.